node-red/cookbook.nodered.org/basic/split-text.md

 ### Discussion

-We show two different ways to achieve the desired goal.
-In the first flow each splitted message will be sent immediatelly.
+We show two different ways to perform the text splitting.
+In the first flow each splitted message will be sent immediatelly to the following node.
 In the second flow each line is stored as an element in an array in the <code class="node">Function</code> node.
-This can be useful should you need to perform any operation with the lines, like deleting or adding.
+This can be useful should you need to perform any operation with array elements.